Optimal Paired Comparison Experiments for Second-Order Interactions: Optimal designs

+In the case of a single comparison depth it can be shown that the corresponding invariant design $\bar{\xi}$ has the following structure. \begin{corollary} For a uniform design $\bar{\xi}_{d^{\prime}}$ on a single comparison depth $d^{\prime}$ the variance function is given by

+\end{corollary} Here $d$ is the comparison depth of the design $\bar{\xi}_{d}$ defined in Lemma $1$.
+It is worth noting that if $d=d^{\prime}$, then by the Kiefer-Wolfowitz equivalence theorem \citep{kiefer1960equivalence} the corresponding variance function $V(d,\bar{\xi}_{d^{\prime}})$ will be equal to the total number of the model parameters $p=p_1+p_2+p_3$.

-\begin{proof}[Proof of Theorem~\ref{theorem5}] According to a corollary of the Kiefer-Wolfowitz equivalence theorem for the $D$-optimal design $\xi^{\ast}$ the variance function $V(d,\xi^{\ast})$ is equal to the number of parameters $p$ for all $d$ such that $\xi^*=\sum_{d=1}^{S}w_d^*\xi_d$ for $w_d^{\ast}>0$.
+The following result gives an upper bound on the number of comparison depths required for a $D$-optimal design. \begin{theorem} The $D$-optimal design $\bar{\xi}^{\ast}$ for the three-attribute interactions model is supported on, at most, three different comparison depths $S$, $d^{\ast}$ and $d^{\ast}+1$. \end{theorem} \begin{proof} According to a corollary of Kiefer-Wolfowitz equivalence theorem \citep[][p.~364]{kiefer1960equivalence} for the $D$-optimal design $\bar{\xi}^{\ast}$ the variance function $V(d,\bar{\xi}^{\ast})$ is equal to the number of parameters $p$ for all $d$.
 By Theorem~\ref{thrm4} the variance function is a cubic polynomial in the comparison depth $d$ with positive leading coefficient.
-According to the fundamental theorem of algebra the variance function $V(d,\xi^{\ast})$ may thus be equal to $p$ for, at most, three different values $d_1<d_2<d_3$ of $d$, say.
-Now, by the Kiefer-Wolfowitz equivalence theorem itself $V(d,\xi^{\ast})\leq p$ for all $d=0,1,\dots,S$.
-Hence, by the shape of the variance function we obtain that in the case of three different comparison depths $d^*=d_1$, $d_2=d^*+1$ and $d_3=S$ must hold.
-For two comparison depths either $d_3=S$ or two adjacent comparison depths $d^*=d_1$ and $d_2=d^*+1$ are included. \end{proof}
+The variance function $V(d,\bar{\xi}^{\ast})$ may thus be equal to $p$ for, at most, three different values $d_1<d_2<d_3$ of $d$, say.
+Now, by the Kiefer-Wolfowitz equivalence theorem \citep{kiefer1960equivalence} itself $V(d,\bar{\xi}^{\ast})\leq p$ for all $d=0,1,\dots,S$.
+We now make use of the analytic tool of the Kiefer-Wolfowitz equivalence theorem to establish the $D$-optimality of the design $\bar{\xi}^{\ast}$ by direct maximization of $\ln(\det(\mathbf{M}(w_{d^{\ast}}^{\ast}\bar{\xi^{\ast}}_{d^{\ast}}+(1-w_{d^{\ast}}^{\ast})\bar{\xi}_S)))$ \citep[e.g., see][]{kiefer1960equivalence}.